AP source: Browns, CB Ward agree on $100M contract extension

 ”Loss of words, I’m blessed,” Ward posted on Twitter while thanking the Browns ”for continuing to believe in the home grown kid and allowing me to represent this organization and city of Cleveland where I’m from.

-“Still work to be done Cleveland but I’m here to stay and work towards what we all set out to do when playing this game! #win!”
+”Still work to be done Cleveland but I’m here to stay and work towards what we all set out to do when playing this game! (hash)win!”

 With a yearly average of $20.1 million, Ward will be the NFL’s highest-paid cornerback, surpassing the $20 million per year for Jalen Ramsey of the Super Bowl champion Los Angeles Rams.

-Ramsey offered his congratulations to Ward on Twitter, posting: “been waiting on somebody else to touch that 100 club & you DEFINITELY DESERVE IT @denzelward.”
+Ramsey offered his congratulations to Ward on Twitter, posting: ”been waiting on somebody else to touch that 100 club & you DEFINITELY DESERVE IT (at)denzelward.”

 Ward has developed into one of the league’s premiere defensive backs – and one of Cleveland’s best players – in the four seasons since the Browns drafted him with the No. 4 overall pick in 2018 out of Ohio State.